 How to Thicken Gravy for Pot Roast

-I don’t always thicken the broth if I don’t have time but I really do prefer the thicker gravy.
-I’ve tried several different methods for thickening and I prefer the cornstarch route since you don’t have to add extra fat (butter for flour) and I prefer to thicken after cooking best.
+I prefer a thick gravy, so I always thicken the broth after cooking.
+I’ve tried several different methods for thickening, and I prefer the cornstarch route since you don’t have to add extra fat (butter for flour) and I prefer to thicken after cooking.

 If you try to thicken with flour or cornstarch from the beginning it doesn’t thicken properly and can leave a floury or cornstarch flavor behind.
-It’s .
 Here’s how you’ll thicken the gravy:

 - Whisk cornstarch with 3 Tbsp beef broth then pour into saucepan.
 Bring to a simmer, stirring constantly, let simmer 30 – 60 seconds.